John Hou Sæter: Beijing Guoan

-In January 2019, Hou Sæter gained Chinese citizenship and transferred to Chinese Super League side Beijing Guoan.
+In January 2019, Hou Sæter obtained Chinese citizenship and joined Chinese Super League club Beijing Guoan.
 He made his debut for the club on 23 February 2019 in a 2–0 loss against Shanghai SIPG in the 2019 Chinese FA Super Cup, coming on as a substitute for Chi Zhongguo in the 71st minute.
-This made Hou Sæter the first naturalized player in the professional Chinese leagues.
+This made Hou Sæter the first naturalised Chinese player in China's professional leagues.
+On 29 May 2019, Hou scored his first goal for Guoan in a 3-1 home win against Changchun Yatai in a Chinese FA Cup fifth round match.

+On 12 August 2020, Hou scored his first Chinese Super League goal in a 3-1 win against Hebei China Fortune.

-Hou Sæter left the team at the end of 2022 and returned to Ranheim after his contract with Guoan ended.
+Hou Sæter left the club at the end of the 2022 season and returned to Ranheim, after his contract with Guoan had ended.

+Yunnan Yukun

+On 26 January 2025, Hou Sæter returned to Chinese Super League by joining the new promoted club Yunnan Yukun.

 Personal life

 Born to a Norwegian father and a Chinese mother from Luoyang, Henan, Hou Sæter's Chinese name is Hou Yongyong.

 When Hou Sæter was 10 years old, he participated in an international football competition arranged by Manchester United.
 He was chosen as one of 37 from a group of about 20,000 participants to come attend the finale in Manchester.
 He finished second in the competition and received an award from Bobby Charlton, only beaten by a boy who was a year older than him.

+He renounced his Norwegian passport in 2019 to receive the Chinese citizenship.

+On 12 February 2025, FIFA approved his change of association from Norway to China.